HerHde/CAcert-Gen/README.md

 * The desired domain must be registered and accepted at CAcert.

 ## Usage
-    ./gen.sh SUB...
+    ./gen.sh [-d TLD] SUB...
-`SUB` is the desired subdomain.
+`SUB` are the desired domains, the optional `TLD` will be appended to each domain.
 The 4096 bit RSA-Key will be generated and its CSR (*Certificate Signing Request*) will be printed to the `STDOUT`.
 Copy and paste it into the [CAcert Form](https://secure.cacert.org/account.php?id=10) to receive the certificate.

 **Hint:** *You may select SHA-512 as the hash-algorythm for improved security within the advanced options before sending the CSR.*